 - GEM panel - Residents form part of the panel who decide on our employee recognition awards

-- Development Design Group - Giving residents access to view potential new developments and comment on things such as location, elements of the proposed design and the impact to the surrounding neighbourhoods.
+- Design Development Group - Giving residents access to view potential new developments and comment on things such as location, elements of the proposed design and the impact to the surrounding neighbourhoods.
 Meetings are held on an adhoc basis.